txt/mase/README.md

-MASE (rhymes with "base", pronounced like "mace") is a tutorial introduction to search-based optimization methods for exploring models.

-All coding examples are written in Pyton (and most of the larger model examples come from software engineering).

-To explore this site, work through the  _Lectures_ (below), in the order ``0,1,2...''.

-## What's new at MASE

 <table align=center>
 <tr><td rowspan=3>
-asdasd
+<p>MASE (rhymes with "base", pronounced like "mace") is a
+tutorial introduction to search-based optimization methods for exploring models.
+<p>All coding examples are written in Pyton (and most of the larger model examples come from software engineering).
+<p>To explore this site, work through the  _Lectures_ (below), in the order ``0,1,2...''.
 </td>
 <td><b>Lectures</b>
 </td><td><b>Homework</b>